lmatosevic/chatgpt-slackbot/README.md

 This service has full docker support with provided [Dockerfile](Dockerfile).

-First, you should build image with fullowing docker command:
+First, you should build image with following docker command:

 ```sh
 docker image build -rm -t chatgpt-slackbot .